robembd/GeoPythonConf2018-QGIS-Processing-Workshop/Hands on Exercises.md

 In case all previous steps were executed correctly you could try to clear your map canvas and rerun the entire script as once to automatically recreate the workflow.

 1. Make sure that all your functions and code are all properly ordered and functions properly.
 Remove any duplicate creation of outputs (for example once using individual commands and once with a function).
-You can also use the full solution script from the repository.
-You can find the file in `Scripts/Solution.py`.
+You can also use the full solution script from `Scripts/Workshop Solution.py`.
 2. **(Optional)** Rerun the full script from scratch:
 	- Save your current project as a new one and clear the QGIS canvas in your current project by typing `QgsProject.instance().clear()` in the console
 	- Run the full script from the editor by clicking on `Run Script` and make sure that the workflow progresses as intended (load input layers + run tools to create intermediate and output layers)